 GIFTS GIVEN DIRECTLY TO NEH

 Although donors are encouraged to give their gifts to the applicant or grant recipient, there may be reasons, such as tax considerations, for donors to give gifts directly to NEH.
 In such cases, the donor's transmittal letter to NEH should clearly indicate that the gift is made to NEH for a particular project and that the gift is to be matched by NEH.
-Checks should be made payable to the National Endowment for the Humanities and should be forwarded with a transmittal letter to the Donations Section of the NEH Office of Grant Management, Room 311, 1100 Pennsylvania Avenue, NW, Washington, DC 20506.
+Checks should be made payable to the National Endowment for the Humanities and should be forwarded with a transmittal letter to the Donations Section of the NEH Office of Grant Management, 400 7th Street, SW, Washington, DC 20506.
 Gifts that are given directly to NEH become federal funds dedicated to the particular project once they are accepted by the Chairman of NEH.

 For federal income tax purposes, funds donated to NEH are deductible as charitable contributions pursuant to Section 959(a) of Title 20 of the U.S. Code.